get-glu/glu/docs/guides/index.md

 The repository contains a script, which will:

-- Spin up a Kind cluster to run all of our components in.
+- Spin up a Kind cluster to run all of our components.
 - Deploy FluxCD into the cluster to perform CD for our environments.
-- Add two Flux Git sources pointed at two seperate "environment" folders (`staging` and `production`).
+- Add two Flux Git sources pointed at two separate "environment" folders (`staging` and `production`).
-- Flux will then deploy our demo application into both these "environments".
+- Flux will then deploy our demo application into both of these "environments".
-- Deploy a Glu implemented pipeline for visualizing and progressing promotions across our environments.
+- Deploy a Glu-implemented pipeline for visualizing and progressing promotions across our environments.

 ### Requirements